6 customer service trends B2C brands need to know in 2025

 Are consumers impressed when you include their names in emails?
 No. But 74% of them expect more personalization in 2025, according to our future of consumer marketing report—which makes it crucial to figure out what types of personalization your specific customers find meaningful.

-The higher-spending customers we surveyed (those who spend over $100 on average on a retail or ecommerce product) are even more likely to expect personalization than those who spend less.
+The higher-spending customers we surveyed in our report (those who spend over $100 on average on a retail or ecommerce product) are even more likely to expect personalization than those who spend less.
 And millennials (32%) and Gen Z (33%) are far more likely to notice personalized offers compared to baby boomers (17%).

 Our report found that consumers tend to find offers, discounts, and product or service suggestions based on their unique behavior the most meaningful.
 For example, if you have a segment of customers who have requested to know when an item is back in stock, send them a personalized discount for the color or style they’ve indicated they’re interested in.